-- (a) the separate existence of Acquisition Corp. shall cease and Acquisition Corp. shall be merged with and into Chesapeake, with Chesapeake remaining as the surviving corporation (the "Surviving Corporation"); - (c) the directors and officers of Acquisition Corp. shall become the directors and officers of the Surviving Corporation; and
+- (a) the separate existence of Acquisition Corp. shall cease and Acquisition Corp. shall be merged with and into Chesapeake, with Chesapeake remaining as the surviving corporation (the "Surviving Corporation"); - (b) the by-laws of Chesapeake shall become the by-laws of the Surviving Corporation; - (c) the directors and officers of Acquisition Corp. shall become